Inuit kinship

-Inuit kinship (formerly Eskimo kinship) is a category of kinship used to define family organization in anthropology.
+Inuit kinship (formerly Eskimo kinship; also called lineal kinship) is a category of kinship used to define family organization in anthropology.
 Identified by Lewis H. Morgan in his 1871 work Systems of Consanguinity and Affinity of the Human Family, the Inuit system was one of six major kinship systems (Inuit, Hawaiian, Iroquois, Crow, Omaha, and Sudanese).
 The system of English-language kinship terms falls into the Inuit type.

 Joint family

 The joint family system places no distinction between patrilineal and matrilineal relatives; instead, it focuses on differences in kinship distance (the closer the relative is, the more distinctions are made).
 The system emphasizes the nuclear family, identifying directly only the mother, father, brother, and sister.
 All other relatives are grouped together into categories.
 It uses both classificatory and descriptive terms, differentiating between gender, generation, lineal relatives (relatives in the direct line of descent), and collateral relatives (blood relatives not in the direct line of descent).
 The Inuit system is defined by its "cognatic" or "bilateral" emphasis - no distinction is made between patrilineal and matrilineal relatives.

 Parental siblings are distinguished only by their sex (aunt, uncle).
 All children of these individuals are lumped together regardless of sex (cousins).
 Unlike the Hawaiian system, Ego's parents are clearly distinguished from their siblings.